 At Hibbitts Wood, near the village of Halstock, you’ll find two areas of ancient woodland along with a small flower meadow at Adam’s Green.
 In the woods, you can spot early purple and bird’s-nest orchids, Goldilocks buttercups, and wild daffodils, as well as – of course – those stunning springtime bluebells!
 And out on the meadow, you’ll also find common spotted orchid, cowslips and the rare adder’s tongue fern.

 Parking: Small car park on-site

 Powerstock Common is a peaceful Wildlife Trust reserve tucked away in West Dorset.
 The reserve features a variety of landscapes including wet and dry grassland, scrub, woodland and small copses.
-The copses and woodlands dotted across the reserve are some of the nicest bluebell woods in Dorset – also scattered with wild daffodil, herb-Paris and early purple orchid.
+The copses and woodlands dotted across the reserve are some of the nicest bluebell woods in Dorset – also scattered with wild daffodils, herb-Paris and early purple orchids.

 3 Other Places to See Bluebells in Dorset